djspinmonkey/circuit_breakage/README.md

 breaker.call(*some_args)      # args are passed through to block
 ```

-## Redis-backed "Shared" Circuit Breakers
+### Redis-backed "Shared" Circuit Breakers

 The unique feature of this particular Circuit Breaker gem is that it also
-supports shared state via Redis.
-This allows a number of circuit breakers
+supports shared state via Redis, using the SETNX and GETSET commands.
+This
-running in separate processes to trip and un-trip in unison.
+allows a number of circuit breakers running in separate processes to trip and
+un-trip in unison.

 ```ruby
 connection = some_redis_connection